Avazars/WargameRepo/Wargame Notes/Brainstorm File.md

 - Standalone Leaders are units themselves usually composed of one model.
 - Attached Leaders are attached to a unit and activate along with that unit.

-### Units
-- Composed of 1, 3, 5, or 10 models
-- We won't do combined units. ex: (combining two 5 mans into a 10 man)

 ## Building Armies